ad-si/Textalyzer/README.md

 - Rank duplications by number of consecutive lines
 - Show all occurrences with file and line references
 - Utilize multithreaded processing for optimal performance on all available CPU cores
+- Use memory mapping for efficient processing of large files with minimal memory overhead

 ## Related